(2019)

 The Dirty Hillers is a ukulele and cello duet comprised of members Melissa Nannen (ukulele, lead vocals) and Erin Ryan Barnes (cello, vocals).
 They are based in the Philadelphia, PA area.
 Their music is an eclectic mix of rock and blues inspired alternative/folk originals, featuring raw, dirty vocals.

-Victoria Vox, is an award-winning, ukulele-toting, performing songwriter.
+Victoria Vox is an award-winning, ukulele-toting, performing songwriter.
 With a passion for writing songs since she was 10 years old, she went on to graduate with a degree in Songwriting from the Berklee College of Music (Boston, MA).
 In 2003, she traded in her guitar for the ukulele as her main accompaniment and took the stage name Victoria Vox (Latin for voice).